kimba711/Scripted/units/4-scratch/lessons/1-algorithms/README.md

 ### Do-now

 1. Attendance: Teacher takes student attendance at www.kinvolved.com
-2. Tell students to form their own opinion on the foloowing quote: "Computers are incredibly fast, accuarate and stupid; humans are incredibly slow, inaccuarateand brilliant; together they are powerful beyond imagination."
+2. Tell students to form their own opinion on the foloowing quote: "Computers are incredibly fast, accuarate and stupid; humans are incredibly slow, inaccuarate and brilliant; together they are powerful beyond imagination."